 Perimetry – During this test, you will be asked to look straight ahead and then indicate when a moving light passes your peripheral (or side) vision.
 This helps draw a “map” of your vision.

-Nerve Fiber Layer Analyzer – uses a computerized machine which takes pictures of your nerve fiber layer.
-This test helps diagnosis and monitor treatment.
+Nerve Fiber Layer Analyzer – uses a computerized machine that takes pictures of your nerve fiber layer.
+This test helps diagnose and monitor treatment.

 How Is Glaucoma Treated?

 Medicines – Glaucoma is generally treated with eye drops and/or pills if necessary.
 To be effective, glaucoma medications must be taken as prescribed.
 Side effects will be discussed when the medications are given.